Bookouture | 2017

 This is a really promising start for a new author and new series.

-In Wales, a jogger finds the body of a woman floating in the river.
+In Wales, a jogger finds the body of a woman floating in the river, as joggers are wont to do.
 DI Alex King and DC Chloe Lane are called to the scene.
 It seems almost as soon as the first body is found a second body turns up.
 Serial killers FTW.

 Let’s talk characters: The thing about these two ladies is that they are in fact two ladies.
 Unique, and given equal time to develop – though they have much more room to grow in their definitions for follow up stories.
 Their histories, their emotions, their life circumstances – it is not surface or cliche or redundant.
 They feel like two purposeful characters, who practice support of each other.
 Women need to have each other’s backs, instead of infighting, and I loved that this book clearly demonstrates that sisterhood, even in difficult circumstances, even in the same job, even when they don’t understand each other’s motives or reactions.